-However, we are now very pleased to be able to screen 8 of those 11 films online as the ‘Short Films Selection’ at the Shrewsbury LGBT History Festival 2021.
-All 8 will be available from February 6th to March 13th 2021
+However, we are were very pleased to be able to screen 8 of those 11 films online as the ‘Short Films Selection’ at the Shrewsbury LGBT History Festival 2021.

-One of them, ‘Ionet & Calin’, we also designated as a ‘Short Films Festival Choice’, and this film will be screened online as a separate event at 3pm on 28th February 2021, and available from then until March 14th 2021
+One of them, ‘Ionet & Calin’, we also designated as a ‘Short Films Festival Choice’, and this film was screened online as a separate event at 3pm on 28th February 2021

 Unfortunately, by February 2021 we were unable to contact the filmmakers of ‘Taboo’ and ‘What If’, so we were not able to include them in the History Festival Programme.

-All screenings are FREE!
-Below are outlines of the short films we selected;
+Below are outlines of the short films selected;

 After that Party (Brazil) 15 mins, director Caio Scot.
 Leo had never imagined he would see his Dad kissing another man in the middle of a party… Until it happened.
 Now, with the help of Carol, his best friend, he has to find the most perfect way to tell his Dad that he found out about his secret.